Elvire Corboz

 Research summary

-Dr Corboz's research interests are in contemporary Shi‘ism, with a particular focus on the Shi‘i clerical establishment and its transnational networks, Iraqi Shi‘i Islamism, as well as Shi‘i communities and institutions in the United Kingdom.
-She is also interested in the study of Sunni-Shi'i relations, especially in European contexts.
+My research interests lie with contemporary Shi‘ism, with a particular focus on the clerical establishment and its transnational networks, Iraqi Shi‘i Islamism, as well as Shi‘i communities and institutions in the United Kingdom.
+I'm also at work with the study of Sunni-Shi'i relations, especially in European contexts.

 2018: Lead applicant in the project ‘Sunni-Shi‘i Relations in Europe’, funded under the workshop grant scheme by the Joint Committee for Nordic Research Councils in the Humanities and Social Sciences (NOS-HS).